PlumpMath/blender_patch_templates/readme.rst

 Cargo Cult Programming
 ^^^^^^^^^^^^^^^^^^^^^^

-Developers applying changes without understanding what they do, the purpose of these patches is so you can quickly identify what changes are needed and then extend them for your own use, rather then blindly copying changes and expecting it to work because you followed the template, admittedly early on many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take care they understand all the changes made.
+*Developers applying changes without understanding what they do.*

+The purpose of these patches is so you can quickly identify what changes are needed and then extend them for your own use, rather then blindly copying changes and expecting it to work because you followed the template, admittedly early on many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take care they understand all the changes made.

 New Features (because we can!)